-We were lucky to enjoy a beautiful Spring day with plenty of sunshine, which really helped to show the gardens off at their best.
+I was lucky to enjoy a beautiful Spring day with plenty of sunshine, which really helped to show the gardens off at their best.

 And I also headed down to the New Forest for a review of the Bell Inn.
 This is a really cosy inn, complete with low ceilings and flagstone floors, and the bedrooms are cosy and comfortable.

 My youngest son Lyle accompanied me on this trip and we took the opportunity to pay a visit to Portsmouth as well.